wiggi/Fairbrix/README.rst

 Based on multicoin-QT

 ATTENTION!!!
-DON'T FORGET TO PLACE fairbrix.conf into your APPDATA or default fairbrix folder (%APPDATA%\fairbrix on Win, ~/.fairbrix/ on Unixes)
+DON'T FORGET TO PLACE fbx.conf into your APPDATA or default fairbrix folder (%APPDATA%\fairbrix on Win, ~/.fairbrix/ on Unixes)

+The port and portsend value are 8591 by default.
+So you may want to open that port on your router.

 KNOWN BUG ON LINUX:
 daemon being set to 1 seems to mess with Linux users on Ubuntu and some others.
 If getting segfaults use daemon=0.